trailofbits/cargo-unmaintained/README.md

 3. Both a and b below.

    a.
-X depends on a version of a package Y that is incompatible with the Y's latest version.
+X depends on a package Y whose latest version:

+   - is incompatible with the version that X depends on
+   - was released over a year ago (a configurable value)

    b.
 Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).